-I am advised that in all parts of the Colony illicit distillation is carried on to a considerable extent, and although information was received from time to time of the probable localities in which stills were in operation, yet, with the exception of a seizure in the district of Maryborough, all attempts to discover them have been futile, owing to the want of either a thoroughly organised staff of revenue police, or assistance from the detective force.
+I am advised that in all parts of the Colony illicit distillation is carried on to a considerable extent, I am advised that in all parts of the Colony illicit distillation is carried on to a considerable extent, and although information was received from time to time of the probable localities in which stills were in operation, yet, with the exception of a seizure in the district of Maryborough, all attempts to discover them have been futile, owing to the want of either a thoroughly organised staff of revenue police, or assistance from the detective force.
 I am certain I do not err in stating that the manufacture of illicit spirits, coupled with the numberless unlicensed houses or shanties, where I have no doubt considerable quantities are sold, cause a large annual loss to the revenue, which might be saved if summary repressive measures were instituted and carried out by proper officers.
-In addition to this, it appears to me desirable that the publican's licence fee, for houses situated outside of a radius of say five miles from each town, should be reduced.
+In addition to this, it appears to me desirable that the publican's licence fee, for houses situated outside of a radius of say five miles from each town, should be reduced. from each town, should be reduced.

-This department was charged, during the past year, with the suppression of unlicensed shanties on the Gympie diggings, but it was found that in order to carry out this duty systematically a considerable expense would have to be incurred, and as the results were problematical, it was considered expedient to discontinue operations after a few months trial.
+This department was charged, during the past year, with the suppression of unlicensed shanties on the Gympie diggings, but it was found that in order to carry out this duty systematically a con-siderable expense would have to be incurred, and as the results were problematical, it was considered expedient to discontinue operations after a few months trial.

-The various sugar districts of the Colony are shown in order, with details in connection with each plantation; viz.-
+The various sugar districts of the Colony are shown in order, with details in connection with each plantation; viz.

-Caboolture.-At "Morayfields," the plantation of Mr. G. Raff, there are 190 acres under cultivation with cane, of which about 60 acres have been crushed, yielding an average return of say, 13 ton to the acre.
+Caboolture.-At "Morayfields," the plantation of Mr. G. Raff, there are 190 acres under cultiva-tion with cane, of which about 60 acres have been crushed, yielding an average return of say, 13 ton to the acre.
 There is a quantity of cane yet to be crushed.

-The results from distillation during 1868 were 8335 \(\frac{98}{100} \) proof gallons.
-The total quantity of rum distilled on this plantation from the commencement of operations on 3rd October, 1867, to 31st December, 1868, was 18,431 \(\frac{50}{100} \) proof gallons.
+The results from distillation during 1868 were $8335{10}^{28}$ proof gallons.
+The total quantity of rum distilled on this plantation from the commencement of operations on 3rd October, 1867, to 31st December, 1868, was $18,431{50}^{50}$ proof gallons.
 The sugar manufactured in 1868 amounted to 100 tons.
 The molasses manufactured in 1868 amounted to 12,000 gallons.

-Oahlands.-The plantation of Messrs.
-Whish and Trevelian is situated about a mile and a half from Morayfields, higher up the Caboolture River.
+Oaklands.-The plantation of Messrs.
+Which and Trevelian is situated about a mile and a half from Morayfields, higher up the Caboolture River.
 The quantity of land under cane is about 90 acres, of which 23 acres have been crushed during 1868, yielding a little less than a ton to the acre.
 There are still some 25 acres to to be crushed, which were delayed in consequence of the want of water.
 It is stated that the low average production was caused by the loss of a number of acres of cane, through the negligence of a sugar boiler formerly employed on the plantation.

-The entire quantity of rum distilled during 1868 was 601378 proof gallons.
+The entire quantity of rum distilled during 1868 was 601376 proof gallons.

-The total quantity of rum distilled on this plantation from the commencement of operations on 23rd July, 1867, to 31st December, 1868, was 7963{500}^{64} proof gallons.
+The total quantity of rum distilled on this plantation from the commencement of operations on 23rd July, 1867, to 31st December, 1868, was 7963/50 proof gallons.
 The sugar manufactured in 1868 amounted to 20 tons.
 The molasses manufactured in 1868 amounted to 2000 gallons.